-For decades, Dr. Kenkel's Dallas patients have sought liposuction to contour and refine their most stubborn areas of fat.
-More versatile than ever before, liposuction is used to selectively eliminate unwanted fat cells from areas ranging from the face and neck to the legs and ankles.
+For decades, Dr. Kenkel's patients have sought liposuction to contour and refine their most stubborn areas of fat.
+Because it is more versatile than ever before, he uses liposuction at his practice in Dallas and Frisco, Texas, to selectively reduce fat on areas ranging from the face and neck to the legs and ankles.
 Board-certified plastic surgeon Dr. Jeffrey Kenkel is proud to blend his passions for medicine and aesthetics to bring his patients the best that body contouring has to offer.

 Am I a good candidate for liposuction?

 Your visit with Dr. Kenkel will determine if you are a good candidate.
 If you are in good physical and mental health with reasonable expectations you should be an appropriate candidate.